zhangyxrepo/BA-Logic/README.md

 # Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks

 ## Announcement
-This repository is maintained anonymously for submission and review purposes by the double-blind reviewing guidelines of Transactions on Machine Learning Research.
+This repository is maintained anonymously for submission and review purposes by the double-blind reviewing guidelines of the 20th ACM International Conference on Web Search and Data Mining.
 All materials are intended solely for evaluation during the conference review process.

 ## Introduction
 We propose a clean-label graph backdoor attack method, BA-Logic, to conduct effective backdoor attacks by poisoning the inner logic of target models under the clean-label setting.